 An easy ferry ride away from Dubrovnik’s Gruž Harbor, this Adriatic archipelago is great for those who prefer an unspoilt getaway.
 This small group of islands only has a few thousand inhabitants, who live on the three largest islands (Koločep, Lopud and Šipan), with the remaining islets being small and uninhabited.
 Each of the inhabited islands has a modest tourist trade with restaurants and shops.
 The remaining islets are great exploration for those who love nature or history.
 Lighthouses, abandoned monasteries, bird preserves, rocky beaches and lots of fun are available for those with a boat and a sense of adventure.

-This Bosnian town, about a 2 hours drive from Dubrovnik, is a trip into a storybook, as the architecture brings you back to a time of castles, dragons, and wizards.
+This Bosnian town is a trip into a storybook, as the architecture brings you back to a time of castles, dragons, and wizards.
 The most celebrated bridge in Eastern Europe, known as Stari Most, is worth the trip by itself, arcing beautifully across its river between tall towers.
 Shoppers will love to haggle in gold alley, where there are all sorts of trinkets both precious and fun to be had.
 The Balkan wars of the nineties did not leave Mostar untouched, and scars of the conflict are still visible though most are far from the cobbled streets of the attractively restored Ottoman quarter.

 - As only a couple of buses depart each day for Mostar from the Main Bus Station in Dubrovnik, it is a good idea to check the times in advance and plan your trip accordingly.
 The journey usually takes three and a half hours, although it can take longer depending on the border crossing.
 Once you arrive, you’ll find all Mostar’s main sights just a short walk away.